duszku/duszku/README.md

 pthreads and curses

- - 🌱 **im currently learning:** moar unix systems programming, planning on picking up some embedded, maybe learning rtos api or some deeper assembly
+ - 🌱 **im currently learning:** moar unix systems programming, planning on picking up some embedded, maybe learning rtos or some deeper assembly
  - ⚡ **funfact:** laser winged hussars defeated reptillians in battle of andromeda in 10k BC